-The Afrin authorities have criticised the silence and inaction of the international community in the face of Turkish aggression.
+The Afrin authorities criticised the silence and inaction of the international community in the face of Turkish aggression.
 Having repeatedly refused Russia's offer for the regime to take over the administration and security of Afrin, the authorities issued a statement on January 26, 'We call on the Syrian state to carry out its sovereign obligations towards Afrin ... and deploy [border guards] to secure the borders of the Afrin area', insisting that, 'The Kurdish defence, police and security forces would be maintained.'
 Following this call, the Syrian Opposition called Kurds 'traitors'.
 From mid-February, YPG and the Assad regime entered indirect negotiations to deploy guards and police to Afrin's border with Turkey.
-Basnews reported that the talks involved US, Russian, French and Iranian delegations.
-Negotiations stalled when the YPG refused to lay down weapons, but on February 19 an agreement was reached whereby non-military regime forces would enter Afrin to defend the border without impacting the local administration.
+Basnews reported that talks involved US, Russian, French and Iranian delegations.
+Negotiations stalled when the YPG refused to lay down weapons, but on

+February 19 an agreement was reached whereby non-military regime forces would enter Afrin to defend the border without impacting the local administration.
 During the days of negotiations, Turkey accelerated its assault on Afrin, gaining control of 10 percent of all villages by February 21.
 That day Erdogan warned Putin, 'If the Syrian regime takes this path, there will be consequences.'
-Erdogan announced Turkey's intention to lay siege on Afrin city.
-Turkish media claimed that 20 remote-controlled vehicles mounted with sophisticated weaponry, 1,200 Special Operations soldiers and volunteer 'village guards' from eastern Turkey would implement the siege.
+Erdogan also announced Turkey's intention to lay Siege on Afrin city, Turkish media claiming that the siege would be implemented by 20 remote-controlled vehicles mounted with sophisticated weaponry, 1,200 Special Operations soldiers and volunteer 'village guards' from eastern Turkey.

 On February 21 the first convoy of pro-Assad forces entered Afrin.
-Immediately these National Defence Force (NDF) personnel came under fire from Turkish artillery, killing two.
+These National Defence Force (NDF) personnel immediately came under fire from Turkish artillery, that killed two.
 Another two NDF convoys followed, the last on February 23.
-Some Commentators allege that the 500-member deployment had not received Russian approval.
+Some commentators allege that the 500-member deployment had not received Russian approval.
 Instead, Russia was pushing for Turkey and Syria to engage in a direct dialogue.
-This has not occurred.
-In March, the Assad regime sent more reinforcements.
+This has not occurred, and in March, the Assad regime sent more reinforcements.

-The regime's belated help for the people of Afrin (despite Assad et al. having called YPG/SDF 'terrorists' and 'traitors' two months earlier) is thought to be about choosing the Kurds as the lesser of two evils, gaining leverage over the Kurds for future negotiations, and saving face after the regime claimed it would shoot down Turkey's warplanes flying in Syrian airspace.
-That the regime sent a token force indicates that either the YPG rejected all other offers, or that the regime and no one else for that matter (other than the Kurds and their allies), want to militarily confront Turkey.
-This has emboldened Turkey.
+The regime's belated help for the people of Afrin (Assad et al. having called YPG/SDF 'terrorists' and 'traitors' two months earlier) was thought to be about choosing the Kurds as the lesser of two evils, gaining leverage over the Kurds for future negotiations, and saving face after the Assad regime threatened to shoot down Turkey's warplanes flying in Syrian airspace.
+That the regime sent a token force indicates that either the YPG rejected all other offers, or that the regime and no one else for that matter (other than the Kurds and their allies), wanted to militarily confront Turkey.
+This emboldened Turkey.